FrozenDroid/arch-guide/installation.md

 Synchronize your clock using NTP by running `timedatectl set-ntp true`.
 ### Partitioning
 Identify the disk you want to install Arch Linux with `fdisk -l`.
-In my case, I want to install to `/dev/sda`, which is the SSD in my Macbook.
+In my case, I want to install to `/dev/sda`, which is the SSD.

 Now you'll want to set up your partition table.
 Run `fdisk /dev/disk` where `disk` is the disk you want to install on, so in my case, I run `fdisk /dev/sda`.